NatiDevHQ/quiz-App/README.md

 Quiz App

 Live at: https://eng-natole.github.io/quiz-App/

-> Status: Still in development
+Status: Work in progress
-Target Users: Students of Dire Dawa University
+Audience: Students of Dire Dawa University

+---

 Overview

-This is a simple and interactive web-based Quiz Application designed to help students of Dire Dawa University test their knowledge in various subjects.
-The goal is to provide an easy-to-use, accessible platform for self-assessment, revision, and fun learning.
+This is an interactive and intelligent quiz application designed primarily for students of Dire Dawa University.
+It helps learners self-assess their knowledge across different topics through engaging quizzes.
+The app is being improved continuously to make learning smarter, faster, and more enjoyable.

+---

 Features

-Multiple choice questions
+Multiple-choice questions

-Real-time feedback on answers
+Real-time answer feedback

 Score tracking

+AI-based question generation (coming soon) Automatically generate questions from selected topics using GPT-based AI for dynamic and personalized quizzes.

+PDF insert for questions (coming soon)
+Easily upload a PDF file, and the app will extract relevant content to generate quiz questions.

-Responsive design for all devices
+Responsive design – works on mobile and desktop

-User-friendly interface
+Simple and clean user interface

+---

 Upcoming Features

-Login/Signup functionality
+User authentication (login/signup)

 Subject-wise quiz categories

 Timer-based quizzes

-Leaderboard to track top scores
+Leaderboard to track performance

-Admin panel to manage questions
+Admin panel to manage and review questions

-Progress tracking and reports
+User progress tracking and analytics

+Dark mode

+---

 Technologies Used